sherlock258/Bird-species-recognition-web/src/front_end/readme.md

-the third time to modify
+the picture prepare for the test.